 Students of this full-time, fully-funded PhD program complete the degree in five years on average.
 Additionally, PhD students are offered several benefits throughout their studies, including:

-- Possibilities for generous, full-year funding packages
+- Generous, full-year funding packages

 - Extensive summer research opportunities